Mittelstand · Werkzeugbau

 Frequently asked.

-Because the US tool bid is decided on five inputs the EU bid does not weigh the same way: USMCA corridor and tariff math on the finished tool, ocean-freight schedule risk, US tool-room service and try-out support, USD payment and milestone terms, and US-installed engineering change request turnaround.
+Because the US tool bid is decided on five inputs the EU bid does not weigh the same way: USMCA corridor and tariff math on the finished tool, ocean-freight schedule risk, US tool-meeting service and try-out support, USD payment and milestone terms, and US-installed engineering change request turnaround.
 Same precision, same DIN.
 Five different procurement levers.
-The EU buyer reads precision as the answer.
-The US buyer reads precision as the floor and the five logistics-and-service inputs as the deal.
+The EU buyer judges precision as the answer.
+The US buyer judges precision as the floor and the five logistics-and-service inputs as the deal.

 No. It changes the dossier.
-The dossier needs a stated US try-out and service plan: named US partner tool room for try-outs, ECR turnaround commitment in days, replacement-insert lead time from a US warehouse, USD milestone payment schedule.
+The dossier needs a stated US try-out and service plan: named US partner tool meeting for try-outs, ECR turnaround commitment in days, replacement-insert lead time from a US warehouse, USD milestone payment schedule.
 A credible interim US partner network beats a German-only service contract.
-What ends the conversation is a dossier reading German-domestic with a US sales contact attached and no US service architecture.
+What ends the conversation is a dossier evaluation German-domestic with a US sales contact attached and no US service proof.

-A Market Entry Sprint rebuilds the US category claim, the tariff and landed-cost narrative, the US tool-room service plan, and the proof library in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months including the Mexico-corridor read where relevant.
-A Group Partnership runs monthly retainer with a twelve-month minimum, for Werkzeugbau groups with multiple US-facing tool families.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the US category claim, the tariff and landed-cost narrative, the US tool-meeting service plan, and the proof library in six to ten weeks.
+A Cross-Border Marketing Build covers multi-channel US presence over three to six months including the Mexico-corridor evaluate where relevant.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum, for Werkzeugbau groups with multiple US-facing tool families.
+Pricing is discussed after GMA sees the company, market, and work needed.

-Inquiry through the contact form and a discovery conversation.
-Send the last three losing US tool bids, the precision and tolerance documentation, the US try-out plan if any, and the home-market site.
+Inquiry through the contact form.
+Share the last three losing US tool bids, the precision and tolerance documentation, the US try-out plan if any, and the home-market site.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-US warranty law, US product liability exposure, OSHA, EPA, customs and tariff classification remain with the firm's licensed counterparts, not with GMA.
+GMA works inside the parameters they set.
+US warranty law, US product liability exposure, OSHA, EPA, customs and tariff classification remain with GMA's licensed counterparts, not with GMA.

-If the firm is winning every EU bid and losing every US bid this year, describe the file.
+If GMA is winning every EU bid and losing every US bid this year, describe the file.